Yair Tzabari

-The cantor, musician, singer, drummer and percussionist Yair Tzabari (47 years old) is a multi-talented musician and one of the most respected and fascinating musicians in the Yemenite community in Israel.
+The musician, singer, drummer and percussionist Yair Tzabari (47 years old) is a multi-talented musician and one of the most respected and fascinating musicians of the Yemenite community in Israel.

 He performs with various ensembles in Israel and around the world, playing a wide variety of musical styles.
 Yair was born into a Jewish family that immigrated to Israel from Yemen in 1949.